edgedb/rfcs/text/1027-no-factoring.rst

 EdgeDB 6.0 allow opting in to the new behavior, while still supporting the old behavior fully.

-We will also provide an opt-in mode that produces an error (or a warning, if we have time to build a warning system) when we detect that a query might change its behavior under the new semantics.
+We will also provide an opt-in mode that produces a warning when we detect that a query might change its behavior under the new semantics.
+(Warnings will be added to support this.
+Clients will allow callbacks to be configured for responding to warnings, with the default being to log them.)

 EdgeDB 7.0 will drop support for path factoring.
 EdgeDB 6.0 will be an LTS release, so users will have a fair amount of time to get their